External, Network, and USB Drives for Carbonite Safe

 The sections below are collapsed.
 Please click a section title to open / close the appropriate section.

-If you have Carbonite Personal Plus or Carbonite Personal Prime, you can back up a single locally attached external hard drive, as long as the drive is connected to a USB port.
+If you have Carbonite Safe Plus or Carbonite Safe Prime, you can back up a single locally attached external hard drive, as long as the drive is connected to a USB port.

 - For Windows, the drive must be in FAT32 or NTFS format.